nextgis/docs_toolbox/source/panotag.rst

 So the input image must indeed have 360x180 field of view.

-GPano:PoseHeadingDegrees is copied from GPSImgDirection.
+GPano:PoseHeadingDegrees is copied from GPSImgDirection if it's present.

 Inputs: